Table of Contents

 This album blew me out of the water.
 I was not expecting a guitar-heavy psychedelic rock 60s and 70s inspired album.
 And maybe because I listened to a lot of 60s and 70s rock music growing up (music my parents listened to a lot) that my brain was basically primed to love this album right off the bat.
 In fact, this album has definitely become my favourite Lana Del Rey album (so far), and it was the one I wanted to constantly repeat.
 I do tend to get pretty fixated on a particular album/song when listening to music, so that doesn’t mean the other albums weren’t also fantastic in their own way.
 It’s just that Ultraviolence was the one where (at least now) I want to keep listening to it.

-In fact this to me this comes pretty damn close to being a perfect album, which is a complete misnomer.
+In fact this album for me comes pretty damn close to being a perfect album, which is a complete misnomer.
 When I use the term “perfect album” I don’t mean it’s a flawless masterpiece beyond criticism.
 To me, a perfect album shares several qualities.
 They are

 - I love all the tracks equally and don’t have any desire to skip any tracks.
 There are many albums I love, but most usually have a track or two that I don’t like as much as the other tracks.

 - It’s an album I can listen to at any time, no matter how I’m feeling or what I’m doing.
-Again there are a lot of albums I love but sometimes I gotta be in a certain frame of mind to listen to some albums or artists.
+Again there are lots of albums I love but sometimes I’ve got be in a certain frame of mind to listen to some albums or artists.

 - It’s an album where I can play any track on repeat multiple times (like say 10 times in a row) and not be tired of the track, and I’ll still want to listen to more of the album.

-Definitely, more of a Born to Die vibe with less hip hop.
+This album has more of a Born to Die vibe with less hip hop.
 Very slow tempo, but to be fair I don’t think there’s any high tempo Lana Del Rey song.
 I mean if you’re looking for music to do cardio to then Honeymoon probably isn’t the best choice.
 Though if someone played this album in a yoga class or something I’d totally understand that.
-Wikipedia says this a baroque pop album, but that’s a pretty broad category (basically just means pop music that has classical elements to it).
-I could definitely year that and several songs definitely sounded like they could be in a film score “Honeymoon” and “Swan Song” standing out for these reasons.
+Wikipedia says this is a baroque pop album, but that’s a pretty broad category (basically just means pop music that has classical elements to it).
+I could definitely hear that and several songs sounded like they could be in a film score.
+The songs “Honeymoon” and “Swan Song” stand out for these reasons.

-I did find this album harder to get into than Ultraviolence and maybe because I loved that album right away (like from the opening bars of “Cruel World”) and this album is very different than that it just didn’t connect right away.
-I still really enjoyed Honeymoon overall, but there were certainly less earworm songs for me (catchy songs that get stuck in your head) on this album than from the other two I listened to previously.
-Even if this album isn’t perfect (according to my completely random and biased opinion) it’s still pretty damn good.
-And sometimes there are albums I don’t connect with right away, and then I go back to them months later and then become obsessed with them.
-I feel Honeymoon could definitely be one of those albums for me.
+I did find this album harder to get into than Ultraviolence and maybe because I loved that album right away (like from the opening bars of “Cruel World”).
+Honeymoon is a very different album than the last one, and it just didn’t connect with me right away.
+I still really enjoyed Honeymoon overall, but there were certainly less earworm songs for me (catchy songs that get stuck in your head) on this album than from the other two I’d listened to.
+Even if this album isn’t a perfect (according to my completely random and biased opinion) it’s still pretty damn good.
+Sometimes there are albums I don’t connect with right away.
+Then I’ll go back to these albums months later and become obsessed with them.
+I feel that Honeymoon could be one of those albums for me.

 Lust For Life